rickfay/z17-randomizer/README.md

 `bow_of_light_in_castle`
 - If enabled, guarantees the Bow of Light will be placed *somewhere* in Lorule Castle (including possibly Zelda)

+`lampless`
+- If enabled, the player may have to cross dark rooms without a light source.
+If you're not sure, select 'false'.

 `swordless_mode`
 - Generates a seed with no Swords.
 Things you should know about Swordless: